Norfolk Southern brings apology, aid to derailment hearing

 The Senate bill also touches on a disagreement between railroad worker unions and operators by requiring train crews to continue to have two people.
 Unions argue that railroads are riskier because of job cuts in the industry over the past six years.
 Nearly one-third of all rail jobs were eliminated and train crews, they say, deal with fatigue because they are on call night and day.

+Shaw and the state and federal EPA officials who have been overseeing the cleanup all said they would be comfortable living in East Palestine today because the air and water tests that have been done all show it is safe.

-Capito said President Joe Biden should have visited the community in the aftermath of the derailment.
-The Democratic president has said he will visit at some point.
-Transportation Secretary Pete Buttigieg went to East Palestine last month and has pressed for increased safety protocols for trains.
+Republicans have repeatedly criticized President Joe Biden for not visiting the community in the aftermath of the derailment.
+The Democratic president has said he will visit at some point, though Transportation Secretary Pete Buttigieg went to East Palestine last month and has pressed for increased safety protocols for trains.

 “Everybody here wants it to be fine.
 We want that to be true so badly.
 Everybody loves this community and nobody wants to leave. ...
 But if it’s not, we need to know that," Allison said.